James Carroll (New Zealand politician): Political career

 Te Kotahitanga continued to promote a separate law-making assembly for Māori, and Carroll travelled to Māori communities speaking out against separatism.
 In 1899, he became Native Minister in the Liberal Government, the first person of Māori descent to hold this office.
 He established the Māori Councils Act, which allowed local Māori committees to deal with health, sanitation and liquor control, and the Māori land councils, controlled by Māori and which could sell or lease land.

 The settler view was that much of the North Island under Māori control should be developed, and Carroll as Native Minister to 1912 was under pressure to allow more land sales.
 Many Māori consider that he made too many concessions, but he always fought for the rights of Māori at a time when there was little support for his views.

-Twice in the Liberal Government, Carroll acted as Prime Minister, and his status was confirmed by the awarding in 1911 of the KCMG, becoming the first Maori to be knighted.
+Twice in the Liberal Government, Carroll acted as Prime Minister, and his status was confirmed by the awarding in the 1911 Coronation Honours of the KCMG, becoming the first Māori to be knighted.
 Carroll continued to represent the general electorate of Gisborne until 1919, when he was defeated by Douglas Lysnar.

 On 2 September 1921, Carroll was appointed to the Legislative Council by Prime Minister William Massey.
 From the Upper House of New Zealand, he was able to support Āpirana Ngata and other rising Māori leaders.

 He died suddenly in Auckland from kidney failure on 18 October 1926.
 His body was returned to Gisborne, where he was buried at Makaraka.

 Farmer and politician Turi Carroll was a nephew.